 Any issues in your menstrual cycle timing as well as length are indicative of fertility problems or other potential challenges during pregnancy.
 Your doctor will inquire about the regularity of your period and whether you face any challenges during that time.

-In case you and your partner are having trouble conceiving, they will advise you on how to track your ovulation and time intercourse during the most fertile period according to your cycle.
+In case you and your partner are having trouble conceiving, your provider will advise you on how to track your ovulation and time intercourse during the most fertile period according to your cycle.

 Vaccinations are important to keep diseases at bay during pregnancy.
 If your doctor finds that you do not have the required vaccines or are not up-to-date with any, they will recommend the needed vaccinations, which may include Hepatitis B, chicken pox, rubella, and others.

-Remember it’s never too early to start preparing for one of the most important phases of your life.
-Our OB/GYNs are here to answer your questions and look forward to helping you start this exciting journey with the complete preconception care you need to ensure a healthy pregnancy.
+Remember: it’s never too early to start preparing for one of the most important phases of your life.
+Our OB/GYNs are here to answer your questions and look forward to helping you start this exciting journey with the complete preconception care you need to ensure the healthiest pregnancy possible.